Monitoring execution times

 system

-interrupts such as the system timer tick and interrupts.
+interrupts such as the system timer tick.